 Dependencies may exist between data.
-For example, reports need certain data sources, dashboards include certain reports, etc. Whenever you select a file for export, all dependent or required related data are automatically included in the selection.
+For example, reports need certain data sources, dashboards include certain reports, etc. Whenever a file is selected for export, all dependent or required related data are automatically included in the selection.
 If a required file is deselected, an error message appears (see Fig. 16).
 You can still proceed with the export operation; however, the XML file may cause errors in further processing or display.